AdobeDocs/commerce-admin.en/help/stores-purchase/shipping-table-rate.md

    - Price v.
 Destination
    - Number of Items v.
 Destination

-1. For orders that include virtual products, set **Include Virtual Products in Price Calculation** to `Yes` if you want to be able to include the virtual product(s) in the calculation.
+1. For orders that include virtual products, set **Include Virtual Products in Price Calculation** to `Yes` if you want to be able to include the virtual products in the calculation.

    >[!NOTE]
    >